malklera/cadetRevenue/README.md

 [x] Change the formating to add a T:0 to sabado, otherwise it will complicate the data extraction

+[ ] Change the formating to add 0 padding to dates

 [ ] Create a function to extract data from correctly formated notes, and put it on the DB

 [ ] Create the DB schema and a initial selection of functions to interface with it, create table, input data, get data out?? think about this one more